 We have prepared the accompanying consolidated financial statements in conformity with accounting principles generally accepted in the United States of America ("GAAP").
-The accompanying consolidated financial statements include the accounts of OrthoPediatrics Corp. and its wholly-owned subsidiaries, OrthoPediatrics United States Distribution Corp., OrthoPediatrics EU Limited, OrthoPediatrics AUS PTY LTD and OrthoPediatrics NZ Limited (collectively, the "Company," or "we," or "our" or "us").
-All intercompany balances and transactions have been eliminated from the accompanying consolidated financial statements.
+The accompanying consolidated financial statements include the accounts of OrthoPediatrics Corp. and its wholly-owned subsidiary, OrthoPediatrics US Distribution Corp. (collectively, the "company," or "we," or "our," or "us").
+All intercompany balances and transactions have been eliminated from the consolidated financial statements.

 The accompanying consolidated financial statements have been prepared assuming our company will continue as a going concern.
-We have experienced recurring losses from operations since our inception and had an accumulated deficit of \$71,562, \$78,134 and \$79,419 as of December 31, 2015 and 2016 and March 31, 2017 (unaudited), respectively.
-Our note payable and revolving credit facility with Squadron was due to mature and our redeemable convertible preferred stock was due to become redeemable in May 2017.
-Accordingly, in April 2017, we entered into an amended loan agreement with Squadron providing an additional \$16,000 of availability and extending the maturity date of the note payable, revolving credit facility and redeemable convertible preferred stock to May 31, 2019 with an automatic one year extension to May 31, 2020 if we meet certain revenue goals.
+We have experienced recurring losses from operations since our inception and had an accumulated deficit of \$71,562 and \$73,367 as of December 31, 2015 and March 31, 2016 (unaudited).
+Our note payable and revolving credit facility with Squadron matures and our redeemable convertible preferred stock becomes redeemable in May 2017.
+We are dependent upon further or continued financing by investors to accommodate these potential future obligations.
 Management continues to monitor cash flows and liquidity on a regular basis.
-During the year ended December 31, 2016, we borrowed \$4,500 under our revolving credit facility, and an additional \$2,500 in the first three months of 2017.
-We believe that our cash balance as of December 31, 2016 and March 31, 2017, expected cash flows from operations for the next twelve months subsequent to the issuance of the consolidated financial statements and the availability under the revolving credit facility are sufficient to enable us to maintain current and essential planned operations for the next twelve months subsequent to the issuance of the consolidated financial statements.
-Our ability to fund planned operations internally beyond that date may be substantially dependent upon our ability to obtain sufficient funding at acceptable terms.
+We believe that our cash balance as of December 31, 2015 and March 31, 2016, expected cash flows from operations and the \$7,000 availability under the revolving credit facility are sufficient to enable us to maintain current and essential planned operations for the next year.
+Our ability to fund planned operations internally beyond that date may be substantially dependent upon our ability to obtain sufficient funding at terms acceptable to us.